tjebo/eye/cran-comments.md

     - Removal of one package dependency (ggplot2)
     - Removal of code that based on code by third person Teun van den Brand.
 * Added \value to Rd files
+* Fixed issues:
-* Conversion issue fixes:
+    * Conversion issues
       - va_methods fixed conversion to and from snellen decimal
       - clean_va removes non-snellen character strings
       - va() removed "from" argument and simplified to logical argument "from_logmar"
       - va() added argument "mixed" for more flexibility in cases of mixed
         notation.
       - va_dissect() now also returns vector of class `va`
+    * eyestr fix error when called on patient only data

 ## Resubmission
 This is a resubmission.
 In this version I have: